-Biosecurity concerns the exclusion, eradication and effective management of threats to the economy, environment and human health which are posed by pests and diseases.
-New Zealand's economy and trade rely on a strong primary production base, and our freedom from major pests and diseases is critical to producing efficiently and trading freely.
+Biosecurity concerns the exclusion, eradication, and effective management of threats to the economy, environment, and human health that are posed by pests and diseases.
+Aotearoa New Zealand's economy and trade rely on a strong primary production base, and our freedom from major pests and diseases is critical to producing efficiently and trading freely.

 Ongoing global climate change and its effects on ecosystems make understanding biosecurity issues crucial.
 As our climate alters, organisms previously unable to survive in our environment may become a potential threat to our ecosystem.

-- UC has New Zealand's top-ranked department for research in molecular, cellular and whole organism biology (the latest Tertiary Education Commission 2012 PBRF Assessment).
+- UC has Aotearoa New Zealand's top-ranked department for research in molecular, cellular, and whole organism biology (the latest Tertiary Education Commission 2012 PBRF Assessment).

 If you want to study towards a Bachelor of Science with an endorsement in Biosecurity you will need to take the following courses in your first year, and combine it with the Biological Sciences major:

 - BIOL 112 Ecology, Evolution and Conservation